-- Partly in response to the rise in the Chinese trade surplus vis-à-vis the World, the Renminbi was allowed to appreciate in July 2005, and rose 20 percent in nominal terms and 25 percent in real terms by the end of 2008. - The Chinese trade surplus vis-à-vis the World reached a peak in 2008 when it began to decline.
+Partly in response to the rise in the Chinese trade surplus vis-à-vis the World, the Renminbi was allowed to appreciate in July 2005, and rose 20 percent in nominal terms and 25 percent in real terms by the end of 2008.
+The Chinese trade surplus vis-à-vis the World reached a peak in 2008 when it began to decline.
 For 2009, it declined more than 30 percent.
-It has continued to fall and turned negative in March 2010 and continued to stay low in April 2010. - The long-term goal of the Chinese Government is to reduce the Chinese trade surplus vis-à-vis the World to zero.
-If the current trend continues, the goal of zero annual trade balance can probably be achieved by 2011, without necessarily any large adjustment in the nominal Yuan/U.S. Dollar exchange rate.
+It has continued to fall and even turned negative in March 2010.
+The Chinese export surplus for the first half of 2010 represented a year-over-year decline of more than 42 percent.
+The long-term goal of the Chinese Government is to reduce the Chinese trade surplus vis-à-vis the World to zero.
+If the current trend continues, the goal of zero annual trade balance can probably be achieved in a couple of years, without necessarily any large adjustment in the nominal Yuan/U.S. Dollar exchange rate.